Priligy

 Usage & Dosage

-Take one tablet with a full glass of water, one to three hours before anticipated sexual activity.
-Priligy can be taken with or without food, though taking it on an empty stomach may speed up absorption.
-Do not take more than one dose within any 24-hour period.
+Take one tablet with a full glass of water, 1-3 hours before anticipated sexual activity.
+Do not take more than one dose in 24 hours.

 Side Effects